delta-exchange/slate-global/source/includes/_place_order_error_codes.md

 error code | description
 --|--
-insufficient_margin  | Margin required to place order with selected leverage and quantity is insufficient. order_size_exceed_available | Rhe order book doesn't have sufficient liquidity, hence the order couldnt be filled (for ex - ioc orders). risk_limits_breached | orders couldn't be placed as it will breach allowed risk limits. invalid_contract | The contract/product is either doesn\'t exist or has already expired. immediate_liquidation | Order will cause immediate liquidation.
+insufficient_margin  | Margin required to place order with selected leverage and quantity is insufficient. order_size_exceed_available | The order book doesn't have sufficient liquidity, hence the order couldnt be filled (for ex - ioc orders). risk_limits_breached | orders couldn't be placed as it will breach allowed risk limits. invalid_contract | The contract/product is either doesn\'t exist or has already expired. immediate_liquidation | Order will cause immediate liquidation.